flaxandteal/dewret/docs/workflows.md

 execution time.
 In other words, they do not appear in the final graph, and so must only combine other tasks.

+Note that, as with all dewret calculations, only the steps necessary to achieve the ultimate output are included in the final graph.
+Therefore, nested tasks must return a step execution (task that is being called) that forces any other calculations you wish to happen. __In other words, if an task in a nested task does not have an impact on the return value, it will disappear__.

 For example:
 ```python
 >>> from dewret.tasks import nested_task